innopolis-devops/labs/README/misc.md

 - Interactive diagrams of `/nix/store` - [nix-du](https://github.com/symphorien/nix-du)

+- can't un-ignore a file if its parent dir is ignored `.gitignore` - [SO](https://stackoverflow.com/a/5285539)

 ## Stuff I made along the way

 - [Tutorials and Notes](https://github.com/br4ch1st0chr0n3/the-little-things) (also on Nix)